victorjonsson/Arlima/readme.txt

 - The template function arlima_load_list($slug_or_id) is added to the public API (see wiki for more details https://github.com/victorjonsson/Arlima/wiki/Writing-a-custom-page-template).
 - Image filter "arlima_generate_image_version" added.
 By using this filter you can replace the image manipulation function in Arlima with a function of your own (see wiki for more info https://github.com/victorjonsson/Arlima/wiki/Filters-and-actions).
 - The CSS for child articles has changed.
 If you have custom CSS for your arlima articles you should take a look at the section for child articles in css/template.css.
+- Arlima_ListFactory::loadListBySlug() is deprecated.
+Use Arlima_ListFactory::loadList() instead, it can now handle both id number, slug name and URL of external list or RSS feed
+- Now you can publish Arlima lists and RSS-feeds from remote website directly on a page via Arlima's meta box.

 = 2.7.21 =